TheMarlboroMan/dfw-jumpstart/README.md

 - Use set_state(state), as in set_state(state_main).
 Use a state defined in states.h

+###Understanding "loop", "preloop", "postloop" and application step.

+This is the main application flow:

+- Do common step (virtual function for your own state driver).
+- Do common input (virtual function for your own state driver).
+- Preloop of your state (input has yet not looped, thus there are not events accessible).
+- Begin consuming loop time:
+	- Loop the input (now there are events... this is actually sdl_input::loop).
+	- Loop the state. (this is the main loop of your state).
+	- Audio queue.
+	- Evaluate possible state change.
+Break out of this loop if needed.
+- If change state
+	- Confirm state change.
+- If not change state
+	- Postloop of your state (the loop
+	- Draw state.

 ###Implement text input.

-- Take a look at the console controller.
+Take a look at the console controller.

 It is wise not to use the dli::sdl_input (implemented by dfw::input) buffer, but to build your own so you can keep control.
-Backspace and enter can be controlled, as seen.
+A simple std::string will do.

+Control characters (backspace, enter...) do not translate to input, and must be controlled individually as keydown presses.
+Again, the console controller provides an example.

 ##Files and directory structure.